Jr. Model UN General Program Materials

 Cultural Diplomacy Conference Resources

 This presentation introduces students to "a world of cultures" with an emphasis on understanding how cultures differ in terms of lifestyles, values, and belief systems.
 During the presentation, students begin exploring key issues related to culture, including how their personal cultures affect both their beliefs and actions and influence their understanding of other people's cultures and actions.
 Click here to access!

 During this keynote presentation, students begin exploring key issues related to culture and diplomacy, including how to define cultural diplomacy, what a diplomat is, what diplomacy is, and how they will be stepping into the shoes of student diplomats in the Jr. Model UN Program.
 Click here to access!

-Click to access our Continued Learning image resource to gain access to a series of asynchronous learning opportunities for progrma participants.
+Click to access our Continued Learning image resource from the 2020-2022 program to gain access to a series of asynchronous learning opportunities for students.